mnokka/Time-to-SLA-Jira-plugin-POC/README.md

 # Time-to-SLA-Jira-plugin-POC

-POC to get and set Time to SLA plugin datafields
+GetStartTime.groovy: POC to get and set Time to SLA plugin datafields

 Using vendor code as a base :
 https://confluence.snapbytes.com/time-to-sla/knowledge-base/groovy-scripts-for-tts-fields